laristra/portage/doc/concepts.md

 - IntersectR3D - 3d, fast, exact polyhedral intersection method base
   don the [r3d](https://github.com/laristra/r3d) library.

-For particles, this step is refferred to as _accumulation_.
+For particles, this step is referred to as _accumulation_.
 The distinction in terminology stems from the fact that for particles, local regression estimators (LRE) are used to do the remap.
-In this stage, the LRE weights from particle contributions are accumulated by computing the weight functions and local regression corrections to those weights.
+In this stage, the LRE weights from particle contributions are accumulated by computing the weight functions and local regression corrections to those weights.  **MORE DESCRIPTION**  **LINKS**

+- Accumulate - any-d accumulator that works with particles of various shapes, various kernel functions, utilizing various types of basis functions and estimator models.

 ## Interpolate